MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 ### I searched the computer name in the top search bar and got two devices with the same name.
 I don't know which one of those two devices the report is referring to?

 Use the Advanced Hunting query that is mentioned [here](#i-see-a-different-number-for-active-malware-in-devices-with-active-malware-report-when-compared-to-numbers-i-see-using-reports--detected-malware-and-intune--antivirus--active-malware) for details such as unique DeviceID, Title, AlertID, and the remediation process.
-After identifying, work with your IT admin’s to make sure that the devices are uniquely named.
+After identifying, work with your IT admin's to make sure that the devices are uniquely named.
 If a device is retired, use [tags to decommission it.](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/how-to-use-tagging-effectively-part-1/ba-p/1964058)

-### I see malware detection in Intune and on the Devices with active malware report, but I don’t see it in the MDE Alerts queue or in the Incidents queue.
+### I see malware detection in Intune and on the Devices with active malware report, but I don't see it in the MDE Alerts queue or in the Incidents queue.

 It might be that the URL's [Cloud Protection](configure-network-connections-microsoft-defender-antivirus.md) is currently not being allowed through your firewall or proxy.